 Most of the success in communication depends on non-verbal body language.
 It is impossible to show body language when you deliver customer service to your users without showing face only through a voice.
 But your body language is expressed through your attitude.
 And customers can catch your attitude in your tone of voice.

 38% of voice tone can play a significant role in customer service.
 You can’t convince a customer using only 7% of spoken or written words.
-Positive words help, but it can backfire without the right voice tone.
+Positive words help, but they can backfire without the right tone.
 Incorporate a positive tone of voice and show empathy to connect with your customers.

-Tone of voice in customer service
+The tone of voice in customer service

 “People don’t always remember what we say, but they never forget how we make them feel.”

-For excellent customer service, business should choose their customer service tone of voice with high priority.
+For excellent customer service, every business should choose their customer service tone of voice with high priority.
 But the tone of voice should not be permanent.
 Your customer service staff should be able to change and evolve the tone of voice where they see fit right and depending on individual customers.

 Training your support staff should be mandatory.
-Your staff should have the essential knowledge about your business, product or service.
+Your staff should have the essential knowledge about your business, product, or service.
 They should follow your brand identity and tone of voice as their first approach to solving customer problems.
 Then evolve depending on the customer’s needs.
 The training should be effective for both the staff and customers.

-Your staff should be understanding and empathic to customer’s needs.
+Your staff should be understanding and empathic to customers’ needs.
 Their tone of voice should indicate their positive attitude and convey the message to customers.

 Customer service tone tips